porrama/install_free5gc/README.md

-## Installing on Virtual Machine by Normal method
+## Installing on Virtual Machine by Simple method

 ---